chrissuu/bleu_fix/about.markdown

 this blog is a mini project for one of my classes and I intend to post semi-frequently on interesting problems/puzzles/lecture notes from my classes, everyday life, or just some random things here and there that I come across!

-i believe in academic transparency. hence, some of the posts will have the [cmu] tag, which will usually describe some cmu/job search first hand accounts.

-if you want to reach out, contribute a post, or find any bugs / typos, email me with the header [bleu]:
+if you want to reach out, contribute a post, or find any bugs / typos / mistakes in my writing, email me with the header [bleu]:

 > chrisssu19@gmail.com